CaptionFormer: Unified Segmentation, Tracking, and Captioning for Spatio-Temporal Objects: Introduction

 We propose to address this limitation by generating synthetic object-level annotations, motivated by the recent success of LLM-generated supervision \citep{liu2023visual, abdin2024phi} and the growing visual capacities of Vision Language Models (VLMs) \citep{alayrac2022flamingo, li2022blip, li2023blip, team2023gemini, team2024gemini, achiam2023gpt, grattafiori2024llama,bai2023qwen}.
 To the best of our knowledge, our work is the first to generate localized, object-level captions \mdf{for DVOC}.
 To this end, we introduce a multi-modal prompting strategy leveraging a state-of-the-art VLM, and extend two segmentation datasets, LVIS \citep{gupta2019lvis} for images and LV-VIS \citep{Wang_2023_ICCV} for videos, to be the first DVOC training sets with (mask, box, category, caption) annotations for all objects, dubbed \idata{} and \vdata{}, see figure~\ref{fig:teaser}.

-Using our generated datasets, we extend the DVOC task, traditionally formulated as detection \citep{zhou2023dense}, to segmentation and train \method{}, the first end-to-end model that can jointly produce (mask, caption) pairs for all object trajectories in a video.
-We show that (i) our generated datasets, \idata{} and \vdata{}, largely benefit \method{}'s DVOC performance, (ii) our \method{} outperforms previous state-of-the-art models on the VidSTG, VLN and BenSMOT DVOC benchmarks and \mdf{(iii) we can extend the DVOC task to segmentation}. \\ Overall, our contributions can be summarized as follows: \begin{itemize}[leftmargin=0.5cm,topsep=0pt,noitemsep] \item[1.]
+Using our generated datasets, we extend the DVOC task \camver{from detection to segmentation} and train \method{}, the first end-to-end model \camver{to} jointly produce (mask, caption) pairs for all object trajectories in a video.
+We show that (i)~our generated datasets, \idata{} and \vdata{}, largely benefit \method{}'s DVOC performance, (ii)~our \method{} outperforms previous state-of-the-art on the VidSTG, VLN and BenSMOT benchmarks and \mdf{(iii)~we can extend \camver{DVOC} to segmentation}. \\ Overall, our contributions can be summarized as follows: \begin{itemize}[leftmargin=0.5cm,topsep=0pt,noitemsep] \item[1.]
 We introduce a VLM-based method to generate synthetic object captions for videos, and extend the LVIS and LV-VIS datasets to be the first unified DVOC training set with object captions, boxes, and segmentation masks: \idata{} and \vdata{}. \item[2.]
-Using our unified generated data, we train \method{}, the first end-to-end model to jointly detect, segment, track and caption objects in a video. \item[3.] \method{} achieves state-of-the-art DVOC results on the three existing benchmarks : VidSTG, VLN and BenSMOT. \end{itemize}
+Using our unified generated data, we train \method{}, the first end-to-end model to jointly detect, segment, track and caption objects in a video. \item[3.] \method{} achieves state-of-the-art DVOC results on the three existing benchmarks : VidSTG, VLN and BenSMOT. \end{itemize} \camver{The code and generated annotations are available at \citep{webpage}}.